company8/ComfyUI_LLM_Hub/README.md

             └── your_model_2
 ```

-Reasoning behind the directory structure is if you use HiDream and tried to generate without the llama model as a T.E (Text Encoder) it would produce garbage / error out, this way you can use the same model for both T.E and as a prompt generator.
+Reasoning behind the directory structure is if you use HiDream and tried to generate without the llama model as a T.E (Text Encoder) it would produce garbage / error out.
+This way you can use the same model for both T.E and as a prompt generator.

 If you get error message about missing `llama-cpp`, try these manual steps: